Chronicles of an Age of Darkness: The Wizards and the Warriors

-The Wizards and the Warriors is the closest to a traditional epic fantasy of the series, however, like all Cook's books, it has fun with fantasy themes.
-This novel set the scene and plot that would dominate the first five books, introducing all the characters that would feature in the following novels.
-This, the first book, told the story chiefly from the view of the Rovac warriors Elkor Alish and Morgan Hearst, as well as the wizards Phyphor, Miphon & Garash.
+The Wizards and the Warriors is the closest of the series to a traditional epic fantasy.
+This novel set the scene and plot that would dominate the first five books, introducing some of the characters that would feature in the following novels.
+It is told chiefly from the view of the Rovac warriors Elkor Alish and Morgan Hearst, and the wizards Phyphor, Miphon, and Garash.

 The Wordsmiths and the Warguild

-Hugh originally intended for The Women and the Warlords to be the second in the series:
+Cook originally intended for The Women and the Warlords to be the second in the series: